georgepianka/keto-calc-heroku/README.md

 # Keto Calc
 ### Calculate Net Carbs / Track Keto Diet Progress

-This is a Rails App made by George Pianka for Flatiron School Final Project Section 3 (Ruby/Rails).
-The application allows the user to create, store, share, and rate Recipes, while easily generating Grocery Lists from Recipes they add to their Menu of Dishes.
-Users can recommend Healthy Ingredient Substitutions, Create a Menu of Dishes for the Week, and Like Recipes so other users can Find a New Favorite.
+This is a Rails App made by George Pianka for Flatiron School Final Project Section 4 (React/Rails).
+The application allows the user to calculate, log, and track Net Carbs while following a Ketogenic Diet.
+Nutrition Data is provided by Nutritionix via their API.
+Users can store their daily entries for Net Carbs and Calories via a database search or manual entry.
+Users may also enter their daily Weight so they can chart their progress against the metrics of Ketosis. [*See Details at Bottom of README*]

 ---

 ## Setting Up